 In 1950 he was selected to represent Spain at the Venice Biennale in which he participated several times in the following years.
 His work was exhibited worldwide, including in New York, Madrid and Sao Paolo.
 In 1954 he married Teresa Barba i Fàbregas with whom he had three children.

-In 1950, Antoni Tàpies moved to Paris, where he produced his first individual work, which became the basis for his subsequent exhibitions in Venice, New York and Sao Paulo.
-Informalism was born in his second wave of recognition within the artistic current of Informalism.
-The artist began to include everyday objects in his canvases, socks, wires and clay, until he took abstraction to a higher philosophical level.
-This is the moment when he began to stamp his works with crosses or with Latin T, highlighting his recognised seal of identity.
+In 1955, Antoni Tàpies went on to form the Taull group together with several members of Dau al Set.
+During this period, he experienced a second wave of recognition within the artistic current of Informalism.
+The artist began to include everyday objects in his canvases, such as socks, wires or clay, taking abstraction to a more philosophical level.
+He began to stamp his works with crosses or with a Latin T, highlighting his widely recognised seal of identity.

-In 1981, Antoni Tàpies received the UNESCO prizes and the Gold Medal for Fine Arts, followed by the United Nations World Peace Prize in 1984.
-After his great work, King Juan Carlos I awarded him the title of Marquess for his "great contribution to the plastic arts of Spain and the world".
+In 1981, Antoni Tàpies received the UNESCO award and Spain's Gold Medal for Fine Arts, followed by the United Nations World Peace Prize in 1984.
+In recognition of his outstanding work, King Juan Carlos I granted him the title of Marquis, for his "extraordinary contribution to the plastic arts of Spain and the world".
 He went on to contribute significantly to artistic theory, with several publications in the newspapers La Vanguardia or El Avui.
 Currently, Fundació Antoni Tàpies promotes his work and contemporary art.

-A prominent figure of the 20th century, Antoni Tàpies understood the importance of material nature and he showed us an impeccable work of everyday abstraction through it.
+At the forefront of 20th-century art, Antoni Tàpies understood the importance of materiality and, through it, he showed us his exquisite work of everyday abstraction.